surveyjs/survey-library/docs/design-survey-conditional-logic.md

 *Definition*: `isContainerReady(nameOfPanelOrPage: string): Boolean`

 Returns `true` if all questions in a given panel or page have valid input; otherwise, returns `false`.
-An empty question value is considered valid if neither validators nor required status is defined for the question.
+An empty question value is considered valid if neither validators nor required status is defined for it.

 *Example*: `"expression": "isContainerReady('page1')"`